rnietoe/Training/docs/AWS/04-Compute.md

 ## Elastic Beanstalk

-**`AWS Elastic Beanstalk`** deploy and manage applications in the AWS cloud wihout worrying about the infrastructure that runs those applications
+**`AWS Elastic Beanstalk`** deploy and manage applications in the AWS cloud without worrying about the infrastructure that runs those applications

 1. `Create Application` from `Elastic Beanstalk`
 2. Select PHP as platform and the sample application code
-3. Crete environment includes:
+3. Created environment includes:
 	* S3 bucket
 	* LB / Target group
 	* Security group (virtual firewall)